quasarframework/quasar/docs/src/pages/options/installing-icon-libraries.md

 For instance, to override the `fal` version of the close icon for chips, do this:

-_First_, find the icon used for chip close in Quasar Fontawesome v5 Pro [icon-set source](https://github.com/quasarframework/quasar/blob/dev/ui/icon-set/fontawesome-v5-pro.js).
+_First_, find the icon used for chip close in Quasar Fontawesome v5 Pro [icon-set source](https://github.com/quasarframework/quasar/blob/dev/ui/icon-set/fontawesome-v5-pro.js) or Fontawesome v6 Pro [icon-set source](https://github.com/quasarframework/quasar/blob/dev/ui/icon-set/fontawesome-v6-pro.js).

 (Alternatively, you can check inside the render function of the component you are overriding.)